 The works are written for interested professionals of the respective study program.
 This means that even the fellow students who are in their final year with the author must be able to understand and comprehend the work.
 Therefore, special technical terms in the introduction should only be used and defined when absolutely necessary to explain the problem, the objective or the way of proceeding.
 Such special technical terms are usually defined and explained in the theoretical body of the thesis.

 A draft of the introduction should be written right at the beginning, because the clearer the problem and the goal and their background, the more goal-oriented the work can be done.
 "Good writers" know that writing a text is a process that takes time.
-A text needs to be rewritten several times before it is optimal.
-When I am working on my bachelor or master thesis, I should always think about how to write it down later.
-"Bad writers" want to write down everything at the end of the work.
+A text needs to be revised several times before it is optimal.
+When I am working on my thesis or PhD dissertation, I should always think about how to write it down later.

-Of course, only the planned procedure can be described in the draft of the introduction.
+Of course, only the plan of the work can be described in the draft of the introduction.
 Before submitting the work, the introduction must be thoroughly revised: The content, because the level of knowledge has deepened and because the work may have been carried out differently than planned.
 And the style, so that the introduction to the reader makes a good impression.